 The flute is a lovely woodwind instrument that many students transition smoothly to from the recorder.

-Like the clarinet and saxophone, the real consideration of when to start learning is the weight and length of the instrument.
-Generally students of grade 5 (10 years old) and upwards can play the flute.
-Students under that age can play the flute but would benefit from playing the flute with a curved head joint.
+Students under that age can play the flute but would benefit from playing a flute with a curved head joint.
 The curved head joint shortens the length of the flute and this in turn helps with balancing the flute for the youngest players.

-Unlike the clarinet and saxophone, the flute does not need a reed to make a sound.
 The student will put the lip plate just slightly under their lip and then blow across the lip plate.
 Once a student has mastered making the sound the flute is pretty straight forward to learn but getting control of the sound is the biggest hurdle to success.
-If you have a child just starting to learn the flute it is important to watch that they don’t get too dizzy from over-blowing in the first few weeks.

 Great brands for flutes include Yamaha, Trevor James, Gemeinhardt and Miyazawa.

 It is also important to establish positive practice routines that work for your home and weekly schedule.
 Practising at 9pm for children really is not effective and turning practice in to a negative chore is an instant route to quitting.
-Ensure that you listen to your child, praise, take videos and buy the books and accessories.
+Ensure that you listen to your child, praise progress, take videos and buy the books and accessories.
 The support you give at home really makes such a difference to your child’s success.

 I also encourage students to listen to lots of music, attend concerts and where possible be involved in school music activities and community music groups.
 Woodwind students who play in concert bands, orchestras or woodwind groups have a much lower quitting rate than those who just play at home.
 That’s why we offer weekly instrumental lessons and ensembles here at Passionate About Music Education!